-AZSTARYS® is available at your local pharmacy — get a copay savings offer
+AZSTARYS® is available at your local pharmacy — see savings offer for eligible patients

 Adult ADHD by the numbers